BangNguyenDong/BangNguyenDong/README.md

 <img align="left" width="500" height="500px" src="https://github.githubassets.com/images/modules/profile/profile-first-repo.svg">
 <h1 align="center">Hi 👋, my name is Bang Nguyen</h1>
 <p align="center">
 I am a software developer from Vietnam.
-With 5 years of experience in programming, I have a strong passion for creating websites, apps, embedded systems, and AIoT solutions.
+With 5 years of experience in programming, I have a strong passion for creating websites, apps, embedded systems, and AIoT solutions.<br>

 Throughout my career, I have worked on a variety of projects, ranging from simple websites to complex IoT systems.
-I enjoy the challenge of problem-solving and finding innovative solutions to create efficient and effective software.
+I enjoy the challenge of problem-solving and finding innovative solutions to create efficient and effective software.<br>

 My programming skills include proficiency in several languages, such as Java, Python, and C++.
-Additionally, I have experience in front-end development, back-end development, and database management.
+Additionally, I have experience in front-end development, back-end development, and database management.<br>

 I am constantly learning and improving my skills to keep up with the latest technologies and trends in the industry.
-I believe that my dedication, creativity, and strong work ethic make me a valuable asset to any team or project.
+I believe that my dedication, creativity, and strong work ethic make me a valuable asset to any team or project.<br>

-Thank you for considering me as a potential candidate for your software development needs.</h3>
+Thank you for considering me as a potential candidate for your software development needs.<br>

 </p>
 <br>